zgrossbart/rest-client-rust/README.md

 }
 ```

-The call to the `dbg!` macro is commmented out, but if we uncommented it then we would see the list of arguments when we ran the program.
+The call to the `dbg!` macro is commented out, but if we uncommented it then we would see the list of arguments when we ran the program.
 What would happen if we uncommented the line and removed the `&` like this:

 ```rust
 let args: Vec<String> = env::args().collect();